klamping/vrt-email-course/manuscript/day-6.md

 ## That's It

 Again, thanks for reading through these emails and kudos on finishing the course.
-Stayed tuned for more details on the upcoming in-depth Visual Regression Testing online course and be sure to check out the main website at [visualregressiontesting.com](http://visualregressiontesting.com)
+Stayed tuned for more details on the upcoming in-depth Visual Regression Testing online course and be sure to check out the main website at [visualregressiontesting.com](http://visualregressiontesting.com).

-*If you enjoyed these lessons, consider sharing this course with your friends*